If you’re a follower of retail, you have definitely stumbled upon these terms in your news feed — DTC, D2C, DNVB.

 So what’s the difference?
 All DNVBs are DTC brands but not all DTC brands are DNVBs.

 DNVBs are a subset within DTC.
 As they grow, they may resort to a brick-and-mortar strategy.
-On the other hand, there are incumbent brands — like Nike, Puma, Adidas, etc. — that began selling through retailers and then ‘directly to the consumer’ through their own brick-and-mortar stores and opened their eCommerce stores much later.
-These brands are a separate category by themselves within DTC.
+On the other hand, there are incumbent brands — like Nike, Puma, Adidas, etc. — that began selling through

-DTC is simply ‘Direct to Consumer’.
-You can go to the consumer through your web site or your own store.
+DTC is simply You can go to the consumer through your web site or your own store.
 The medium does not matter.
-The process of customer outreach is what determines if something is a ‘DTC’ company.
-Based on our research and analysis of proprietary data, we identified four segments in the DTC brand’s space — DTC Originals, DTC Converts, Digital Natives and Digital Underdogs.
+The process of customer outreach is what determines if something is a 'DTC’ company.
+Based on our research and analysis of proprietary data, we identified four segments in the DTC brand's space — DTC Originals, DTC Converts, Digital Natives and Digital Underdogs.

-DTC originals: Brands that started by selling through their own physical stores directly to the customer and have branched out into other sales channels — such as their own eCommerce stores, through retailers or through marketplaces.
+DTC originals: Brands that started by selling through their own physical stores directly to the customer and have branched out into other sales channels — such as their own through retailers or through marketplaces.
 These are mostly big and mid-market companies that would have revenue greater than $10M (mostly between $10M and $100M).
 There are some that would have revenue greater than $100M.

 Examples include companies like Burberry, Abercrombie & Fitch, Victoria’s Secret, etc. that have sold primarily through their own stores.